 Items~(\ref{i:churchilltt}) and~(\ref{i:churchilldpp}) correspond to~\ref{d:dev}(\ref{i:devtt})--(\ref{i:devper}), whereas~(\ref{i:churchillnontrivial}) avoids the trivial scenario where the foliation consists of a single leaf.
 Churchill did not include a foliation-theoretic definition of sensitivity: only foliations by curves arising from a flow were considered.

-More recently, Bazaikin, Galaev, and Zhukova have provided the following definition of chaos for foliations: \begin{definition}[Bazaikin-Galaev-Zhukova chaos~\cite{BGZ}] A foliation is chaotic if \begin{enumerate}[(i)] \item there is a dense leaf and \item the set of closed leaves is dense. \end{enumerate} \end{definition} They have used this definition to study chaos for Cartan foliations, relating it to conditions in their holonomy pseudogroups and global holonomy groups.
-Of course, their definition coincides with Churchill's when the ambient manifold is compact.
+More recently, Bazaikin, Galaev, and Zhukova have provided the following definition of chaos for foliations: \begin{definition}[Bazaikin--Galaev--Zhukova chaos~\cite{BGZ}] A foliation is chaotic if \begin{enumerate}[(i)] \item there is a dense leaf and \item the set of closed leaves is dense. \end{enumerate} \end{definition} They have used this definition to study chaos for Cartan foliations, relating it to conditions in their holonomy pseudogroups and global holonomy groups.
+Of course, their definition coincides with Churchill's when the ambient manifold is compact and there are at least two different leaves.
 Again, it does not take into account sensitivity to initial conditions.

 Regarding examples of chaotic foliated spaces (according to the definitions above), besides those appearing in~\cite{Churchill,BGZ}, the author was involved in the recent study of a hyperbolic version of the cut-and-project method of tiling theory~\cite{ABHNP}.
 This yields Delone subsets of $\mathbb{R}$ whose continuous hulls, which are naturally foliated spaces, are chaotic with respect to the natural action by translations.